gilzoide/c_api_extract-py/README.rst

     'arguments': [{<type object>}, ...],
     # only present if type is a function type and function is variadic
     'variadic': true,
+    # only present if type is a record or enum and record or enum is anonymous
+    'anonymous': true,
     # only present if base type is const qualified
     'const': true,
     # only present if base type is volatile qualified